acgetchell/mundus-atrox/src/journals/sixteenth.md

 1. *Benjamin* flanks the guy and casts hunter’s mark
 2. *Steve* attacks the guy and does 32 HP damage.
 3. *Actias* casts booming blade and does 27 HP damage.
-4. *CoralKing* uses flurry of blows and his staff of striking, doing 36 HP damage
+4. *CoralKing* uses flurry of blows and his Staff of Striking, doing 36 HP damage
 5. *Tysnera* is still falling, but keeping her concentration
-6. *Viker* metamorphs into a bat and starts to fly out of the girth hole
+6. *Viker* metamorphs into a Bat and starts to fly out of the girth hole
-7. The guy turns into a flying animal, teleports 60 ft up, and flies 180 ft straight up.
+7. The guy turns into a flying animal, Teleports 60 ft up, and flies 180 ft straight up.
 He hits *Benjamin* and does 22 HP damage.
 8. I dash into the girth hole
-9. *Tasbros* uses his spider web staff to create a hammock and catch us.
+9. *Tasbros* uses his Spider web staff to create a hammock and catch us.

 Turn 4